zextras/tech-doc/source/common/carbonio/usage/calendar.rst

 to choose from which one to send the invitations: the e-mail's sender will then be automatically filled according the identity chosen.

-Attendees, whose presence is either mandatory or optional, can be added by writing their e-mail address.
+:term:`Attendees <attendee>`, whose presence is either mandatory or optional, can be added by writing their e-mail address.
 If the attendee already is not available or has some overlapping appointment, its e-mail address will be coloured and a message will be shown.
 This improves and makes easier the creation of events.

 Besides inviting attendees (internal colleagues or external people), many more information can be added to an appointment: